Introduction

 - Compliance: Data diodes help organizations meet compliance standards such as NIST 800-171 and CMMC by securing controlled unclassified information (CUI).

-- Protection of Critical Infrastructure: Particularly useful in environments where protecting OT from IT threats is paramount, such as in power utilities and manufacturing.
+- Protection of Critical Infrastructure: Particularly useful in environments like power utilities and manufacturing where OT must be completely isolated from IT-side threats.

 Limitations of Data Diodes